axel-denis/control/docs/perModule/immich.md

 #### 2. Specific options for this module:

 `immich.dbPasswordFile`:
-A file containing a password for the internal database of Immich.
+Password for the internal database of Immich.
 (Required)

+`immich.dbIsHdd`:
+Enable if your database is stored on an HDD drive (postgres optimizations)

 `immich.paths`:
 | Name            | Description                             | Default                                  |